iluwatar/java-design-patterns/binding-properties/README.md

   target.bind(this, oppositeOnChangeFunction);
 }
 ```
-Becareful, circulate bindings might introduce infinity loops.
+Be careful, circulate bindings might introduce infinite loops.
 Here we can allow the property to resist changing temporarily:</br>

 ```java
 protected boolean blockPropagation;
 protected void block() {